Zhang Zhehan: 2010–2021: Early years and breakthrough success

 In 2021, Zhang starred alongside Gong Jun in the Wuxia drama series Word of Honor, which is an adaptation of the BL novel Tian Ya Ke by Priest.
 He played the role of Zhou Zishu, an elite royal service leader who leaves his past and starts anew.
 He then met Wen Kexing, a mysterious martial arts master.
 Both embark on a journey together and find soulmates in each other.
 Word of Honor gained popularity in and outside of China, especially after the show aired on Netflix.
-The show's first episode has accumulated over 8.7 million views on Youtube, and its popularity put the two male leads Gong Jun and Zhang under the spotlight, becoming overnight sensations.
+The show's first episode has accumulated over 8.7 million views on YouTube, and its popularity put the two male leads Gong Jun and Zhang under the spotlight, becoming overnight sensations.

 2021: Domestic boycott

 On August 13, 2021, photos surfaced online of Zhang posing in front of cherry blossom trees near Japan's Yasukuni Shrine in 2018 and of him attending a wedding ceremony at Nogi Shrine in 2019.
 The shrines are controversial in China due to their honoring of imperial Japanese military officers who invaded China.
-At the wedding, Zhang also took a photo with Dewi Sukarrno, who was incorrectly labeled by Weibo users as "a right-wing anti-Chinese politician".
+At the wedding, Zhang also took a photo with Dewi Sukarrno, who was labeled by many Weibo users as "a right-wing anti-Chinese politician".
 The photos sparked outrage among Chinese netizens.
 Zhang issued an apology, stating: "Today, I deeply apologize for my past ignorance, my shame and especially my previous improper behaviour.
 I attended a friend’s wedding in Japan.
 It is my mistake for the oversight of [not knowing] the historical background behind the wedding venue and the political background of the other wedding guests.
 When I used to travel everywhere, I liked to casually take pictures.
 Due to the lack of understanding for the local architecture and the history and being careless about the content when taking pictures, when I took the pictures, it resulted in content that seriously harmed the feelings of compatriots.
 I also solemnly apologize here, I am sorry."
 In response, the People's Daily stated: "As a public figure, a lack of historical knowledge and unknowingness of the suffering of the nation is unacceptable."

 The China Association of Performing Arts (CAPA), a voluntary association made up of management companies and members of the entertainment industry, called for a boycott on Zhang due to the controversial photos.
 Numerous brand endorsements terminated their association with Zhang.
 His upcoming films and television shows also ended their associations with him; Tencent Video, Youku, iQIYI and Mango TV took down his works from their streaming platforms in China voluntarily and Zhang's scenes in the movie 1921 were replaced by another actor.
 Sina Weibo shut down his Super Topic, and his personal and studio accounts were removed from Douyin, Douban and other Chinese sites.
 QQ Music and NetEase Music removed Zhang's songs from their music platforms.